MicaLovesKPOP/WinterBot/README.md

 WinterBot is named after my cat, Winter.

-If you'd to use the same picture of her as the bot's avatar, you can find it below.
+If you'd like to use the same picture of her as the bot's avatar, you can find it below.

 <img src="https://i.imgur.com/oCS021f.png" alt="Cute Cat" width="192" height="192">